A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Large Recurrent Action Models

 \subsection{Large Recurrent Action Models (LRAMs)}

 Our LRAM has a modern recurrent architecture at its core (see Figure \ref{fig:rga_seq_model}), which comes with a parallel training and a recurrent inference mode.
-We instantiate LRAM with three different variants, two different xLSTM configurations and Mamba.
-Furthermore, we use a training protocol similar to that of \citet{Lee:22} and \citet{Reed:22} with some differences.
+We instantiate LRAM with three different variants, two different xLSTM configurations, and Mamba.
+We use a training protocol similar to that of \citet{Lee:22} and \citet{Reed:22} with important differences that aim to speed up inference across backbones.

 \textbf{Multi-modal sequence representation.} To encode input from different environments with varying state and action spaces, we use separate encoders per modality that are shared across tasks and domains.
-For encoding images we use a CNN similar to \citet{Espeholt:18}, whereas for low-dimensional inputs we use a fully connected network.
+For encoding images, we use a CNN similar to \citet{Espeholt:18}, whereas for low-dimensional inputs we use a fully connected network.
 We refrain from patchifying images and tokenizing continuous states to avoid unnecessarily long sequences.
 Similarly, we use linear layers to encode rewards and RTGs.
-We omit actions in our sequence formulation, as we found that this can be detrimental to performance, in particular for continuous control tasks (see Section \ref{sec:analysis-ablations}).
+We omit actions in our sequence formulation, as we found that this can be detrimental to performance, in particular for continuous control tasks with smoothly changing actions (see Section \ref{sec:analysis-ablations}).
 Consequently, our trajectories have the form $\tau_i = (s_1, \hat R_1, r_1, \dots, s_T, \hat R_T, r_T)$ and we train our policy $\pi_\rho$ to predict the ground-truth action $a_t$ as:

 \textbf{Shared action head.} Action spaces in RL typically vary across environments.
 For example, in the environments we consider, there are 18 discrete actions and a maximum of 8 continuous dimensions for continuous control environments.
 Therefore, we employ discretization of continuous action dimensions into 256 uniformly-spaced bins, similar to \citet{Reed:22} and \citet{Brohan:22}.
 Unlike prior work, we leverage a shared action head to predict all discrete actions or continuous action dimensions jointly.
-We found this setup significantly reduces inference time compared to using autoregressive action prediction of continuous actions.
+We found that this setup significantly reduces inference time compared to using autoregressive action prediction of continuous actions.